Chubby Newsom: “Chubby’s Confession”

 Musically it’s all well and good, nothing fantastic but solid all the same.
 The horn solo starts off pretty good but eventually goes on too long and is hampered by being mic’ed too low to take center stage, or perhaps intentionally kept out of the spotlight so as not to conflict with the lyrical sentiments being projected by Chubby, which are far less assertive than before.

-By the end of the song (another she wrote herself, so she’s definitely using her own experiences as a template) she regains her swagger to a degree, telling off her no-good man following the idiot’s neglect of her, and does leave him by the final stanza which elevates this a bit more than it would if she remained beholden to her man throughout, but you can’t help but get the feeling that this scene was taken from an earlier stage of Chubby Newsom’s life, perhaps before she umm… fully blossomed as a woman.
+By the end of Chubby’s Confession she regains her swagger to a degree, telling off her no-good man following the idiot’s neglect of her, and does leave him by the final stanza which elevates this a bit more than it would if she remained beholden to her man throughout, but you can’t help but get the feeling that this scene was taken from an earlier stage of Chubby Newsom’s life, perhaps before she umm… fully blossomed as a woman.

 That earlier mindset we’re confronted with is one that she herself had just rendered outdated in three minutes on the flip side of this same record and once you’ve witnessed that attitude emerge it’s kind of hard to go back and pretend it hasn’t yet.